Male to Female Gender Confirmation Surgery

 - Create a normal functioning vagina and clitoris

 - Provide normal female external genitalia.

-The majority of Transgender individuals will achieve a good functioning neovagina with the peno-scrotal inversion technique with a depth of up to 20 – 22cm.
-However, some individuals who do not have adequate penile and scrotal skin will require a colovaginoplasty which utilises a segment of the large intestine (bowel) to create the neovagina.
+The majority of Transgender individuals will achieve a good functioning neovagina with the peno-scrotal technique with a depth of up to 20 – 22cm.
+However, some individuals who do not have adequate penile and scrotal skin may require a colovaginoplasty which utilises a segment of the large intestine (bowel) to create the neovagina.

-You should be aware that GCS / GRS once performed is totally irreversible and therefore it is our responsibility at London TransGender Surgery to ensure that GCS /GRS is always in your best interest.
+You should be aware that GCS, GRS once performed is totally irreversible and therefore it is our responsibility at London TransGender Surgery to ensure that GCS, GRS is always in your best interest.